Radioactive incident monitoring

 This series brings together all documents relating to Radioactive incident monitoring

 Following the Chernobyl reactor accident in 1986, RIMNET, the nuclear radiation monitoring and nuclear emergency response system, was installed in 1988 to monitor the consequences for the UK of nuclear incidents abroad.
+The system is now utilised in the UK response to all major radiological events.

 Background radiation continues to be the main component of observed levels of gamma radiation recorded at RIMNET sites.
 The observed UK annual radiation dose rate ranges from around 0.5 mSv to 1.0 mSv with an average of less than 0.7mSv.